wafik/wafik/README.md

 Here are some ideas to get you started:

 - 👋 Hi, I’m @wafik
-- 👀 I’m interested in backend developer
+- 👀 I’m interested in Fullstack Developer & Devops
-- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me wafik.net